 Opening times: (April – Oct) 9.00 – 19.30.
 Last entry 18.00.

 (Nov – March) 9.00 – 17.00.
 Last entry 15.30.

 Guided tours of Pompeii.

 Guided tours organised by the Pompeii Archaeological park can be requested at the tourist guide desks of Porta Marina (information Office) and Piazza Esedra from 9 am – 1 pm.
 The costs are around 115 Euros.
 Remember though, if you choose this option you will be with a large group.
-I saw groups with up to thirty people lagging behind.
-I hope you have good hearing.

 If you prefer a more personal guide, Get My Guide is the best there is.
 They offer various options but this private two-hour tour gets you a friendly, knowledgeable guide all to yourself and you get to skip the line.